Editor’s note: This article was first published in March 2020 and has been updated for relevance.

 In other words, you may find that your furloughed employees are unable to work for you if you use the Job Retention Scheme, but you can continue to work within your business under the SEISS scheme.

-The government says that, even though you apply for and receive the SEISS grant, you can also start a new trade or take on other employment.
+The government says that, even though you apply for and receive the SEISS grants, you can also start a new trade or take on other employment.
 This includes voluntary work, or your duties if you’re a reservist in the armed forces.

 What criteria is the government using to judge if I’m adversely affected by coronavirus?